with-code-example/golang-with-code-example/content/english/blog/go-app-deployment-docker-guide.md

 ---
-title: "Go Application Bootstrapping Guide with Docker"
+title: "Getting started with Golang and Docker"
-subtitle: "Preparing Your Go App for Deployment in Docker"
+subtitle: "1.
+Learn the basics of Golang and Docker integration for beginners"
 description: "Explore the seamless integration of a Golang stack within Docker containers.
 Learn to deploy and orchestrate with Docker Compose for an efficient development workflow."
 slug: go-app-deployment-docker-guide
 tags: ['Go', 'Docker', 'Containerization', 'DevOps', 'Docker Compose']
 date: 2024-01-03
 featured_image: https://res.cloudinary.com/harendra21/image/upload/w_1200/golangwithexample/1_jesgUWcmdloZw7Y1MpyjpQ_ixcu2z.webp
 thumbnail: https://res.cloudinary.com/harendra21/image/upload/w_400/golangwithexample/1_jesgUWcmdloZw7Y1MpyjpQ_ixcu2z.webp
-comments: False
+comments: True
+toc: True
-toc: False
+draft: False
-series: []
+series: ['Golang With']
 audio:
 ---
 When developing a web application with Go, whether it's for HTTP or another type of service, deploying it across different stages or environments (local development, production, etc.) is a common consideration.
 In this article, we will explore integrating a Golang stack inside a Docker container, a widely adopted approach, and using Docker Compose for orchestration.

+Before starting this tutorial make sure Golang is installed and running on your local machine, If not follow the tutorial to [install the Golang](https://golang.withcodeexample.com/blog/golang-tutorial-for-beginners/#how-to-install-golang) on your machine.

 ## Getting Your Go Application Ready